tkhyn/django-actrack/README.rst

 related objects, with or without additional data.
 The activity can then be retrieved through custom feeds.

-It has been tested with Django 1.11 and 2.0 and the latest minor versions of Python 2 and 3 (Django 2.0 only supports Python 3).
+It has been tested with Django 2.2.* and 3.0.* and their matching Python versions (3.5 to 3.8).

-If you like django-actrack and are looking for a way to thank its creator and/or encourage future development, here is a BTC or BCH donation address:
+If you like django-actrack and find it useful, you may want to thank me and encourage future development by sending a few mBTC / mBCH / mBSV at this address:
 ``1EwENyR8RV6tMc1hsLTkPURtn5wJgaBfG9``.

 Features